U.S. gasoline prices sink as Harvey subsides

 "However, some Houston area refineries will likely remain offline for some time longer."

-Storm Harvey made landfall along the Gulf coast of Texas and Louisiana last week, knocking out almost a quarter of the entire U.S. refining capacity, causing a price spike and supply gap for fuels like gasoline, which traders around the world have been scrambling to fill.

-About 5.5 per cent of the U.S. Gulf of Mexico's oil production, or 96,000 barrels of daily output, remained shut on Sunday, the Federal Bureau of Safety and Environmental Enforcement said.
+And while the U.S. government tapped its strategic oil reserves for the first time in five years last week, the head of the International Energy Agency (IEA) said the global energy watchdog still sees no need for a coordinated international release of oil stocks after Harvey.

-Texas Governor Greg Abbott estimated damage at $150-billion to $180-billion, calling it more costly than Hurricanes Katrina or Sandy, which hit New Orleans in 2005 and New York in 2012.
+Texas Governor Greg Abbott estimated damage at $150-billion to $180-billion, calling it more costly than Hurricanes Katrina or Sandy, which hit New Orleans in 2005 and New York in 2012 respectively.

-Traders were nervously eyeing developments in North Korea, where the military conducted its sixth and most powerful nuclear test over the weekend.
+Traders were nervously watching developments in North Korea, where the military conducted its sixth and most powerful nuclear test over the weekend.
 Pyongyang said it had tested an advanced hydrogen bomb for a long-range missile, prompting the threat of a "massive" military response from the United States if it or its allies were threatened.

-That put downward pressure on crude as traders moved money out of oil – seen as high-risk markets – into gold futures, traditionally viewed as a safe haven for investors.
+That put downward pressure on crude as traders moved money out of oil – seen as high-risk markets – into gold futures , traditionally viewed as a safe haven for investors.
 Spot gold prices rose for a third day, gaining 0.9 per cent on Monday.

-Overall trading activity in oil futures market is expected to be low on Monday due to the U.S. Labor Day public holiday.
+Overall trading activity in the oil futures market was expected to be low on Monday due to the U.S. Labor Day public holiday.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.